 Once again, this location was easy to identify, obviously taking place in Battery Park where the Liberty Island ferries depart from.
 Probably my favorite “NYC shot“ from this film is the one of the cab pulling up to the park with the extant buildings along Battery Place in the background.
 The one notable change is the now-inclusion of the Battery Tunnel Ventilation Building at 504 Battery Place (which can be seen in the center of the first “before/after” image above).
 The Ventilation Building would later be immortalized in cinematic history when it appeared as the fictional headquarters for the “Men in Black.”

 It might be noted that prior to Fry’s arrival at Battery Park, there was one quick shot of him in a taxicab as he passes a capsized ship in the Hudson River.
 After he sees the damaged vessel, Fry smirks to himself, implying he and his conspiracy of saboteurs were responsible.

 Apparently the US government was not very happy with how Hitchcock interpolated these images of the former SS Normandie in his film and wanted him to remove the scene from the final cut.
-The director said that “the Navy raised hell with Universal about these shots because I implied that the Normandie had been sabotaged, which was a reflection on their lack of vigilance in guarding it.”
+The director later commented, “the Navy raised hell with Universal about these shots because I implied that the Normandie had been sabotaged, which was a reflection on their lack of vigilance in guarding it.”
 It seems unclear whether this scene was removed from the film’s initial release, but it was definitely in place by the time it was reissued in 1948.